risaer/betterbird-dirty-update/README.md

 # betterbird-dirty-update
-Quick and Dirty Install/Update Betterbird on linux
+Quick and Dirty Install/Update Betterbird on linux (Debian based like Debian, Ubuntu, Mint)

 I have only tried it with v.
 102 and i cannot garantee for proper functionality.